hyperledger/fabric/docs/source/build_network.rst

 .. note:: The supplied commands in this documentation
-          **MUST** be run from your ``first-network`` sub-directory of the ``fabric-samples``repository clone.
+          **MUST** be run from your ``first-network`` sub-directory of the ``fabric-samples`` repository clone.
 If you elect to run the commands from a different location, the various provided scripts will be unable to find the binaries.

 Want to run it now?
 -------------------

-We provide a fully annotated script ``byfn.sh`` that leverages these Docker images to quickly bootstrap a Hyperledger Fabric network comprised of 4 peers representing two different organizations, and an orderer node.
+We provide a fully annotated script - ``byfn.sh`` - that leverages these Docker images to quickly bootstrap a Hyperledger Fabric network comprised of 4 peers representing two different organizations, and an orderer node.
 It will also launch a container to run a scripted execution that will join peers to a